LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 - define management of information systems, and
 - describe and model health information systems with the help of the three-layer graph-based metamodel.

 Please note that the terms highlighted in italics are terms from the glossary or represent functions or application system types (Sects.
-3.​3 and 3.​4).
+3.3 and 3.4).

 ## 2.2 Data, Information, and Knowledge
 There are several definitions of data, information, and knowledge.
 In this chapter, we introduce pragmatic definitions which help to distinguish the three concepts from each other.

-Assume a physician at Ploetzberg Hospital finds a note on her desk that says “Russo”, “8.5”, and “++”.
+Assume a physician at Ploetzberg Hospital finds a note on her desk that says "Russo", "8.5", and "++".
 These characters and numbers written on the note are data.

 `Data are characters, discrete numbers, or continuous signals to be processed in information systems.` `Metadata is data about data.
 Metadata provides information about one or more aspects of data such as the purpose of the data, author and time of creation, used standards, or file size.`

 Data cannot be interpreted by a person without knowledge about the documentation context.
 To be reinterpretable, there must be an agreement on how data represent information.
-After the physician found the note saying “Russo”, “8.5”, and “++”, she meets a nurse who tells her that the note documents the fasting blood sugar level of the patient Jakub Russo.
+After the physician found the note saying "Russo", "8.5", and "++", she meets a nurse who tells her that the note documents the fasting blood sugar level of the patient Jakub Russo.
 Now the physician can interpret the note.
-“Jakub Russo has a fasting blood sugar level of 8.5 mmol/L” is health-related information about the patient Jakub Russo.
+"Jakub Russo has a fasting blood sugar level of 8.5 mmol/L" is health-related information about the patient Jakub Russo.

 There is no unique definition of information.
 Depending on the point of view, the definition may deal with a syntactic aspect (the structure), a semantic aspect (the meaning), or a pragmatic aspect (the intention or goal of information).
 We want to define information as follows:

 `Information is a context-specific fact about entities such as events, things, persons, processes, ideas, or concepts.
 Information is represented by data.`

-What does the symbol “++” on the note mean?
+What does the symbol "++" on the note mean?
 The physician can interpret this data because she has knowledge about blood sugar levels.
 She knows that fasting blood sugar levels below 5.5 mmol/L are normal, from 5.6 to 6.9 mmol/L are an indicator for prediabetes, and above 7.0 are an indicator of diabetes.

 `Knowledge is general information about concepts in a certain (scientific or professional) domain (e.g., knowledge about diseases or therapeutic methods) at a certain time.`

 Knowledge as general information contrasts with specific information about particular individuals of the domain (e.g., information about a patient).
 This means that, due to the physician’s general knowledge about diabetes symptoms, she can conclude that Jakub Russo suffers from diabetes, which, in turn, is information about Jakub Russo.

-Although a paper note saying “Russo”, “8.5”, and “++”, and its subsequent interpretation, is not an example of systematic data, information, and knowledge processing in health care, it may be helpful to understand the difference between data, information, and knowledge.
+Although a paper note saying "Russo", "8.5", and "++", and its subsequent interpretation, is not an example of systematic data, information, and knowledge processing in health care, it may be helpful to understand the difference between data, information, and knowledge.

 However, in the context of health information systems and beyond, it is sometimes difficult to distinguish between the processing of data and information.
 Does an application system for patient administration process data or information during patient admission?
 Do physicians process data or information when they make a diagnosis?
-Throughout this book, we use the terms “data,” “information,” and “knowledge” as precisely as possible and want to emphasize the differences between them.
+Throughout this book, we use the terms "data," "information," and "knowledge" as precisely as possible and want to emphasize the differences between them.
-Therefore, the reader should be aware that we have given careful thought to the use of terms containing “data,” “information,” and “knowledge.”
+Therefore, the reader should be aware that we have given careful thought to the use of terms containing "data," "information," and "knowledge."

 ## 2.3 Health care Settings
 In accordance with the World Health Organization (WHO) [1], we regard settings as places, social contexts, or facilities where people actively use and shape the environment and thus create or solve problems.